2019 CircuitCity.com 250

-The 2019 CircuitCity.com 250 is a NASCAR Xfinity Series race held on June 16, 2019, at Iowa Speedway in Newton, Iowa.
+The 2019 CircuitCity.com 250 was a NASCAR Xfinity Series race held on June 16, 2019, at Iowa Speedway in Newton, Iowa.
 Contested over 250 laps on the 0.8 mi D-shaped oval, it was the 14th race of the 2019 NASCAR Xfinity Series season.

 Background

 Track

 Iowa Speedway is a 7/8-mile (1.4 km) paved oval motor racing track in Newton, Iowa, United States, approximately 30 mi east of Des Moines.
 The track was designed with influence from Rusty Wallace and patterned after Richmond Raceway, a short track where Wallace was very successful.
 It has over 25,000 permanent seats as well as a unique multi-tiered Recreational Vehicle viewing area along the backstretch.

 Entry list

 Practice

 Harrison Burton was the fastest in the practice session with a time of 24.195 seconds and a speed of 130.192 mph.

 Qualifying

 Cole Custer scored the pole for the race with a time of 23.779 seconds and a speed of 132.470 mph.